1983 – present (38 years)

 Chad Smith, (1988-present)

-The Chili Peppers’ original guitarist, Slovak, was replaced in 1984 by Jack Sherman, while Slovak and Irons recorded music with their band at the time, “What Is This?”
-Upon Slovak’s return, Sherman was fired from the band.
+The Red Hot Chili Peppers' original founder and guitarist, Slovak, was replaced in 1984 by Jack Sherman, while Slovak and Irons recorded music with their band at the time, "What Is This?"
+Upon Slovak's return, Sherman was fired from the band.

 Following Slovak's death of a heroin overdose, a young John Frusciante took over as guitarist in 1988.
 Frusciante, however, quit the band in 1992 due in part to his sadness at the band becoming so successful in such a short time; complex personal issues, involving an addiction to heroin, were also a factor.
 He was then replaced by Arik Marshall.
 Approximately a year later, Marshall left the band, to be replaced by former Jane's Addiction guitarist Dave Navarro.